 There are system applications and services that support the computer’s performance, operating systems and firmware, servers, and data storage systems.
 All layers of this complex system, from the computer, used to check a guest in or ring up a customer’s purchase, to the data center that hosts all of the stored information, can be targeted in different ways, so they must all be monitored and examined frequently to identify the root of any and all potential threats.1

 Tools are available to help spot errors and service failures before they start to impact users, but business owners should make sure a team is established to monitor the activity, capacity, and overall health of servers, hosts, and applications on-premise and in the cloud.

-In the hospitality, retail, and tourism industries, Point of Sale (POS) systems are widely known to be a targeted source to steal data from.
+In the hospitality, retail, and tourism industries, Point of Sale (POS) systems are widely known to be a targeted source from which to steal data.
 A report by Lodging Magazine2 noted that out of 21 data breaches among high-profile hotel companies from 2010 to 2017, 20 were due to threats against POS systems.